YimMenu/YimMenu/src/lua/docs/classes/checkbox.md

 ### `is_enabled()`

 - **Returns:**
-  - `boolean`: is the checkbox checked?
+  - `boolean`: Is the checkbox checked?

 **Exemple Usage:**
 ```lua